 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
-No immediate action or repair is needed.
+Failure to deal with them may cause problems to other parts of the property or cause Repairs or replacement requiring future attention, No immediate action or repair is needed. a safety hazard.
+Estimates for repairs or replacement are needed but estimates are still now. advised.

-Structur al movement
+Structural movement

-Repair catego ry 1
+Repair catego iry 1

-Notes At the time of our inspection there was no evidence of significant structural movement noted to affect the property within the limits of our inspection.
+Notes There is evidence of settlement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.

 Dampne ess, rot and infestation

 Repair catego ry 1

 Notes There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.

 Chimney stacks

-Repair catego ry 1
+Repair catego ry 2

-Notes These appeared generally in fair condition consistent with age.
-It should be appreciated that flashing details require on-going maintenance to ensure water tightness.
+Notes The brickwork to the chimneys was noted to be weathered in appearance.
+The flashings around the chimneys is of older lead.
+Leadwork can become porous with age and damp penetration may result.
+These sections should therefore be monitored and repaired during the course of normal roof maintenance.

 Roofing including roof space

-Repair catego ry 1